Best Goalies: Los Angeles Kings

 The Kings have been celebrating 50 years of hockey in Los Angeles.
 In honor of the anniversary, the team has unveiled a 50th Anniversary Monument featuring past and present players, a special 50th Anniversary jersey and logo has been used throughout the season, the team has hosted a Legends Night Series honoring the Kings of the past and the city welcomed the NHL’s best for the league’s All-Star weekend.

 Over the last 50 years, many greats have dawned the crown in Los Angeles.
-Kings of the past like Wayne Gretzky, Luc Robitaille, Marcel Dionne, Dave Taylor and Jari Kurri all paved the way for players like Anze Kopitar, Drew Doughty and Jeff Carter today.
+Kings of the past like Wayne Gretzky, Luc Robitaille, The Triple Crown Line with Marcel Dionne, Dave Taylor and Charlie Simmer all paved the way for players like Anze Kopitar, Drew Doughty and Jeff Carter today.
 But not all Los Angeles greats have been players looking to score goals.

 There has been plenty of world-class talent in the crease for the Kings as well.
 As a matter of fact, over their 50-year history, there have been 68 different goalies between the pipes for the Kings.
 Some of those goalies stood in the Los Angeles crease for mere minutes and some racked up hundreds of wins for the organization.
 Which raises the question, who are the top three goalies to ever play for the Kings?